AMReX-Astro/Castro/Exec/science/Detonation/README.md

 > and reactions, since this gives the best results for this
 > problem.

+> [!NOTE]
+> By default, the inputs files disable burning in shocks.

 This sets up a domain with a uniform density (`dens`).
 A large temperature (`T_l`) is placed in the left side of the domain, and an ambient temperature (`T_r`) is in the right.
 The parameter `center_T`